KaiYan289/RLpapersnote/LLM.md

 Synthesis (TSS) module that synthesizes API definitions with various data types and constraints.
 Specifically, we utilize pretraining data to extract an API context tree

-Toolalpaca: Generalized tool learning for language models with 3000 simulated cases.
+**Toolalpaca: Generalized tool learning for language models with 3000 simulated cases.(2306.05301)**

 Toolllm: Facilitating large language models to master 16000+ real-world apis